Perspectives on the alien abduction phenomenon: Cultural impact

 Although proponents have argued there is a core narrative consistent across abduction claims, there is variation in the details of reports across cultures.
 Skeptics like Robert Sheaffer assert that this variation supports a psycho-social hypothesis as an explanation for the origin of the abduction phenomenon.
 These cultural factors can influence the memories retrieved, whether or not hypnosis is used.
 For example, it is believed many abduction accounts retrieved through hypnosis may be strongly influenced by science-fiction books or movies that subjects have recently encountered.
 According to Kottmeyer, the abduction claims of Betty and Barney Hill bore a striking resemblance to a movie and television show they had both recently watched.
 It has also been observed that abduction accounts tend to coincide with widely held beliefs of the time.
-For example, Hynek said until the late 1950s it was still believed there may be intelligent life on other planets within our solar system, and until the late 1950s abductees reported aliens coming from Mars, Jupiter, and Venus.
+For example, Hynek said until the late 1950s it was still believed there may be intelligent life on other planets within the Solar System, and until the late 1950s abductees reported aliens coming from Mars, Jupiter, and Venus.
 Once scientists discovered otherwise, abductees' claims changed accordingly.

 The biology and attitudes of the abductors are points of drastic divergence between the home countries of abduction claimants.
 Robert Sheaffer says, "In North America large-headed gray aliens predominate, while in Britain abduction aliens are usually tall, blond and Nordic, and South America tends toward more bizarre creatures, including hairy monsters."
 Sheaffer also writes about similarities between aliens depicted in early science fiction films—in particular, Invaders From Mars—and those reported to have abducted people.
 Commonalities exist in the appearances, behavior, technology, and societies of fictional and allegedly real abductors.

 However, not everyone agrees with the idea of abduction claimants being influenced by science fiction sources.
 According to Bullard, "The small showing for monstrous types and the fact that they concentrate in less reliable cases should disappoint skeptics who look for the origin of abductions in the influence of Hollywood.
 Nothing like the profusion of imaginative screen aliens appears in the abduction literature."
 Bullard also wrote, "If Hollywood is responsible for these images, where are the monsters?
 Where are the robots?"